 A trap bar will weigh anywhere between 30 lbs. and 70 lbs.
 However, the common hex bar is the Gerard type weighing approximately 45 lbs.

 Trap Bar or Hex Bar?

-Many people will wonder which name to give to this incredible gym equipment.
-The truth is that the two terms are right and are used alternately.
-This body-building tool is named trap bar from the resulting trapezius muscles connecting shoulders and neck.
+People are often confused by the actual name given to this equipment type.
+The truth is that the two terms are right and are used interchangeably.
+This body-building tool is called a "trap bar" from the resulting trapezius muscles connecting shoulders and neck.

 The “hex bar” name is due to its 6-sided shape, which replaced the diamond-shaped trap bar.